dataskrive/api/README.md

 # api
 Data Skrive takes raw sports data and turns it into human readable articles or "narratives" as we call them.
-We syndicate the rendered narrative via easy to consume and understand Atom or RSS XML feeds.
+We also generate custom images using the same raw sports data, we call those 'dynamic images'.
+We syndicate the rendered narrative (both text and images) via easy to consume and understand Atom or RSS XML feeds.
 Contact your Data Skrive representative to have a custom narrative rendered and delivered to you.

 To wet your appetite, here are some of our rendered narratives in the wild today.